fp7mplane/protocol-ri/doc/ietf/draft-trammell-mplane-protocol.md

 Since the logic for aggregating control and data for a given application is very specific to that application, note that there is no generic supervisor implementation provided with the mPlane SDK.

-### Reasoner

-Within an mPlane domain, a special client known as a reasoner may control automated or semi-automated iteration of measurements, e.g. working with a supervisor to iteratively run measurements using a set of components to perform root cause analysis.
-While the reasoner is key to the mPlane project, it is architecturally merely another client, though it will often be co-located with a supervisor for implementation convenience.

 ### External Interfaces to mPlane Entities

 The mPlane protocol specified in this document is designed for the exchange of control messages in an iterative measurement process, and the retrieval of low volumes of highly aggregated data, primarily that leads to decisions about subsequent measurements and/or a final determination.